StanislavKropotin/About_me/README.md

 # About me

-Просто небольшой пример работы с CSS и HTML
+Just a small example of working with CSS and HTML